Seminar

 Instructor Bios

 Cheryl Hogue started gathering information on how to lead birding field trips just before the 2019 MOS convention.
 Since then, she’s organized and led field trips for MOS and the Montgomery County chapter.
 With a background as a communicator and an in-house trainer, she wants to boost the know-how and confidence of birders who want to lead successful field trips, especially women, people of color, younger birders, and members of the LGBTQ+ community.
-Cheryl is a state director for the Montgomery Bird Club and serves on the MOS committee on inclusion, diversity, equity, and accessibility.
+Cheryl is a state director for the Montgomery Bird Club and chairs the MOS committee on inclusion, diversity, equity, and accessibility.
 She has a master’s degree in environmental sciences from Johns Hopkins University.